fodyarchived/Validar/readme.md

 ### Other Assembly

-If `ValidationTemplate`  exist in a different assembly You will need to use a `[ValidationTemplateAttribute]` to tell Validar where to look.
+If `ValidationTemplate` exist in a different assembly add a `[ValidationTemplateAttribute]` to tell Validar where to look.

 ```c#
 [assembly: ValidationTemplateAttribute(typeof(MyUtilsLibrary.ValidationTemplate))]